Updated: Dec 12, 2020

 The buildings were new and modern, however there were no signs indicating where to go or what to do.
 Having been told Chile was about like the United States, I was hoping for a less confusing border crossing.
 This was not to be the case despite instructions from other travelers.

-We now had to remove all our gear from the motorcycles and carry them inside the x-ray building to be run through the machine.
+We now had to remove all our gear from the motorcycles and carry it inside the x-ray building to be run through the machine.
 This was going to be a real nightmare as a few of our cases had no carry bags.
 We rode around the barricades to get closer, and after I pulled out my clothes bag and the rear duffel bag and my tank bag, the attendant indicated just to put them on the belt and not to bring everything off the bikes.
 The x-ray procedure seemed more symbolism more than substance, and we finally got the bikes loaded again.

 Christine located an insurance salesman at a portable table on the sidewalk, and luckily she took American bills for our 30 day policy.
-We now had our insurance, aduana, and immigration papers complete with four stamps.
+We now had our insurance, aduana, and immigration papers, complete with four stamps.
 We were pointed back to the motorcycles and geared up, riding to the exit gate, where I was refused an exit because I only had “cuatro stampas” and not “seis”.
 We turned around and rode back to the Aduana and I showed my stamped paperwork to the x-ray attendant and said “seis?”
 He had pity on us and lead us back over to another harried official inspecting a car.
 We pointed to the motorcycles and he told us to wait, then when he finished the car came over, looked at the bikes and hurriedly stamped our papers.
-I counted six and was happy as well as the guard who then let us through.
+I counted six and was happy, as well as the guard who then let us through.

-Very quickly the short ride to Arica was done and the search for food and a hotel began.
+Very quickly the short ride to Arica, Chile was done and the search for food and a hotel began.
 We stopped at one of two hostels listed on iOverlander but they were fully booked and knew of no one with rooms.
 We decided to head downtown and one of the first things I noticed were people dressed in Carnaval costumes.
 Not a good sign.
 The previous night on booking.com had shown the town as 98% booked.

-Jules and Christine re-stacked some old pallets so that we had an area to put two tents.
+Jules and Christine re-stacked some old pallets so that we had enough room to set up two tents.
 The area reeked of dog poop and urine, but we had to make do.
-The restaurant was very good and I had some outstanding fish.
-The waitress was a very sweet girl, a refugee from Venezuela, and incredibly nice and helpful.
+The restaurant was very good and I had some outstanding fresh fish.
+The waitress was a very sweet girl, a refugee from Venezuela, incredibly nice and helpful.
 As in several instances, it has been Venezuelan refugees who have been working in hotels and restaurants.
 The story has been the same and it is a very sad one, as they love their country and miss it, sending any money they make back home to try and support mothers and family.
 This girl told about how they had to leave, typically only being paid about $4 a week in their country.
 Needless to say they could not live.
 Now, in the other countries they find their employers requiring double shifts and more since they know the refugees are desperate for a job.
 My heart goes out to them, as I have heard this story multiple times in South America.

 Our “easy day” had, of course, turned into a challenge.
 I capped off the night with a Pisco Sour to celebrate being in another country and crawled into my tent falling asleep quickly.
 Chile's time zone is two hours ahead of Peru.
 We'd stayed awake until midnight which correlated to 10, but for some reason I woke wide awake at 2 AM and could not go back to sleep.
 There were many dogs around the tent throughout the night and I think that's what kept me awake.